nhardt/footnote/README.md

 ### Self Setup

 ```
-fieldnote init
+fieldnote hq create
 ```

-This will create the on-disk directory structure, and add the local device as a primary device.
+This will create the HQ (headquarters) - your primary device - and initialize the on-disk directory structure.

 #### Add a second device